NeuroLINCS/neurolincs.github.io/_pages/tools.md

   - image_path: tools/achromap.jpg
     alt: "achromap"
     title: "AChroMap"
     excerpt: "AChroMap is a data integration tool for transcriptomic and epigenomic data.
-It generates a list of enriched motifs in open chromatin regions (as assayed by ATAC-seq or DNAseH) for a given set of differentially expressed genes."
+It generates a list of enriched motifs in open chromatin regions (as assayed by ATAC-seq or DNase-seq) for a given set of differentially expressed genes."
     links:
       - "[Use AchroMAP](http://www.neurolincs.org/shiny/achromap/)"